-Freedom of association and collective bargaining Conflict with local law global • Freedom of association and the rights of collective bargaining under international human rights law may not be fully ensured in countries in which unions are not permitted, or unions are permitted but poorly implemented. レ レ レ レ レ レ Core operation / Supply chain Access to Remedy Japan • It is necessary to address grievances throughout the value chain.
-Concerning consumption, it is necessary to provide customer support and multilingual printing. レ レ レ レ レし ν ν Protection of Pravicy Japan There is a risk of privacy infringement, such as the placement of surveillance cameras for food defense. ν レ Resources Use of natural resources global Due to large-scale agriculture, fishery and forestry at suppliers of raw materials, communities may face a decrease in agricultural production and catches of fish.
-Impact on access to water, local ecological systems, and lives and traditions of local and Indigenous people.
+1 Core Freedom of association and collective bargaining Conflict with local law global • Freedom of association and the rights of collective bargaining under international human rights law may not be fully ensured in countries in which unions are not permitted, or unions are permitted but poorly implemented. レ レ レ レ V レ operation / Supply chain Access to Remedy Japan • It is necessary to address grievances throughout the value chain.
+Concerning consumption, it is necessary to provide customer support and multilingual printing. レ レ レ レ レー レ Protection of Privacy Japan • There is a risk of privacy infringement, such as the placement of surveillance cameras for food defense. ン レ Resources Use of natural resources global Due to large-scale agriculture, fishery and forestry at suppliers of raw materials, communities may face a decrease in agricultural production and catches of fish.
+Impact may be given on access to water, local ecological systems, and lives and traditions of local and Indigenous people.
 A single crop production (switch to cash crops) may cause the loss of a self-sufficient food system.
-Due to construction of factories, local people may lose the access right to water.
-V レ ν レ Community Access to land Title to land global Titles to the land of local people or indigenous groups may be ignored, especially when constructing such as fields, ponds, factories/manufacturing sites, and waste treatment plants.
-Deprivation of the rights of local people may occur due to the enclosure of agricultural lands. レ レ レ Investment to community global The withdrawal of local factories and projects may reduce employment in the surrounding area and the market may decline. レ レ レ レ レ 7 Access to remedy Japan • Not only at work, but also consideration of the home environment of foreign workers and their family life, and attention to grievance are required レ レ レ レ レコ レ Society and Relations with governments Bribery and corruption global • In establishing factories and gaining marketing rights (marketing license), companies may be demanded for bribes to acquire lands and permissions. レ レ レ government Investment to community global · The occurrence of human rights violation caused by adhesion between the sending agency and the relevant government. レ レ レ Provision of proper information global Incorrect food labeling may cause health hazard to consumers.
+Due to construction of factories, local people may lose the access right to water. レ \vee ν レ Community Access to land Title to land global Titles to the land of local people or indigenous groups may be ignored, especially when constructing such as fields, ponds, factories/manufacturing sites, and waste treatment plants.
+Deprivation of the rights of local people may occur due to the enclosure of agricultural lands. レ レ V Investment to community global • The withdrawal of local factories and projects may reduce employment in the surrounding area, as a result and the market may decline. レ レ レ レ レ レ Access to remedy Japan • Attention on not only foreign workers at work, but also otheir home environment is required.
+Also, grievance should be addressed. ン レ ン レ レ レ Society and Relations with governments Bribery and corruption global • In establishing factories and gaining marketing rights (marketing license), companies may be demanded for bribes to acquire lands and permissions.
+7 ン レ government Investment to community global · Human rights violations may be caused by adhesion between the sending agency and the relevant government. レ レ レ Provision of proper information global Incorrect food labeling may cause health hazard to consumers.
 Incorrect understanding may be created by not informing consumers of the right knowledge on food.
-It has not been realized that provision of information that does not depend on language by utilizing "Food Pictogram" that Japan disseminates to the world. レコ Health and safety Responsible marketing global Improper marketing may lead consumers (especially minors) to develop poor eating habits.
-(Occurrence of health hazards such as obesity due to sales of foods high in sugar) Appropriate nutritional guidance and support for local children can be realized with buying power.
-Inappropriate advertising and PR may cause more discrimination. ン レ レコ / Consumer Quality control global Inadequate quality control may harm consumers' health.
-Intentional quality obstruction (food defense). ν レ レ レ レコ Responsible disposal global Waste plastic problem.
-Human rights are violated by pressing plastic waste to other countries.
-Product development, procurement, manufacturing with reduced plastics are required by consumers and must be addressed. ν レ レ レ レロ レ ©Caux Rount Privacy Protection global Risks of leaking personal information gained through consumer campaigns, mail order sales, and member registration. (contractor is also considered) Addressing the EU General Data Protection Regulation. レ V /
+Provision of information that does not depend on language has not been realised, because "Food Pictogram" that Japan disseminates to the world is used. レ Health and safety Responsible marketing global Improper marketing may lead consumers (especially minors) to develop poor eating habits.
+(Occurrence of health hazards such as obesity due to sales of foods high in sugar) Appropriate nutritional guidance and support for local children can be realized.
+Inappropriate advertising and PR may cause more discrimination. ν \vee レ \ Consumer Quality control global Inadequate quality control may harm consumers' health.
+Intentional quality obstruction (food defense).
+V レ レ レ レ / Responsible disposal global Waste plastic problem.
+Human rights of local people are violated by exporting plastic waste to other countries.
+Consumers require companies to reduce plastics in stages of business activities at product development, procurement and manufacturing. レ レ レ レ レロ / レ Privacy Protection global Risks of leaking personal information gained through consumer campaigns, mail order sales, and member registration. (contractor is also considered) Addressing the EU General Data Protection Regulation. レ レ /

-4.5 Pharmaceutical Sector
+3.5 Pharmaceutical Sector